xf15/efficientize/README.md

 <!-- ``` -->

 <!-- In that case, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN. -->

+## development note

+str\_locate\_all gives named matrix, find dealt with as matrix searching nrow, rest dealt with as vector